AJWest22/MS4/README.md

  - Users also have the ability to create, edit update and read (CRUD) reviews on products.

+ - Users can read blog posts on games, gaming trends, and consoles.

+ - Site admin have CRUD functionality on products, so they can add, edit and delete site products, which regular users can't.

+ - Site admin also have CRUD functionality on blog posts.

 ### **Siteowners Goals**

  - Provide a service that enabes people to easily find games over a variety of consoles.